vkbo/QuickPICAnalysis/README.md

 ### Layer 1

 The basic layer of QPICAnalysis.
-COntains two classes:
+Contains two classes:

 #### QPICData